Professional Payroll Manager Syllabus (Sept 2023 – May 2024)

 MODULE 3: EMPLOYMENT LAW ISSUES IN THE PAYROLL ENVIRONMENT

 This module provides students with an understanding and application of various areas of employment law which interact with the role of a payroll manager.
-This module enhances a student’s overall of employment law as it applies in the workplace and is a progression of the employment legislation which was covered in the Certificate in Payroll Techniques.
+This module enhances a student’s overall knowledge of employment law as it applies in the workplace and is a progression of the employment legislation which was covered in the Certificate in Payroll Techniques.

 The syllabus covers legislation which affects the recruitment process such as the Employment Equality Acts, gender pay gap reporting obligations, the ongoing health and safety responsibilities of businesses and managers, the termination of the employment contract, whether fairly, unfairly, or due to redundancy.
 All these areas of legislation impact on the role of a payroll manager, not to mention the retention of payroll data in a safe and secure format, and having to deal with inspections from the Workplace Relations Commission.

 The syllabus also examines labour relations procedures and deals specifically with the following legislation and codes of practice which are of vital interest to all employers today: